‘RHOBH’ Reunion: Fights, Drama, And What Really Happened At The Beach House, Per ‘Us Weekly’

 — Erika Jayne (@erikajayne) April 18, 2018

 Erika, meanwhile, will finally get to tell her side of the story on the RHOBH reunion.
-According to the outlet, Erika claims that while fans have seen her lose her temper, they haven’t really seen the worst parts of her, and that she actually has a “lot more anger” than she lets on or shows the cameras.
+According to the outlet, Erika claims that while fans have seen her lose her temper, they haven’t really seen the worst parts of her and that she actually has a “lot more anger” than she lets on or shows the cameras.

-Bam! ???? pic.twitter.com/nfKSNYYKxp
+Bam!???? pic.twitter.com/nfKSNYYKxp

 — Kyle Richards (@KyleRichards) March 23, 2018

-Erika also claims that she hasn’t really lost her temper with her Real Houswives co-stars, but there’s the intimation that she just may do so in the near future.
+Erika also claims that she hasn’t really lost her temper with her Real Housewives co-stars, but there’s the intimation that she just may do so in the near future.

 The RHOBH reunion will air on Bravo Tuesday, April 24, at 9 p.m ET.